 Fleece style top or t-shirt.

 Trousers/shorts (depending on the weather).
 These may get wet.
-There are occasions when you might have to wade across pools and channels up to the knees.
+Occasionally, you might have to wade across pools and channels up to the knees.

-Footwear suitable for walking over uneven, wet, and sometimes slippery surfaces.
-Shoes should be comfortable and well-fitting and ideally with some sort of ankle support.
-Walking boots or trainers are fine (remember leather boots will get wet with seawater).
-Wellington boots need to be well-fitting as they can become uncomfortable on a walk of 2 hours or more.
+Footwear is suitable for walking over uneven, wet, and sometimes slippery surfaces.
+Shoes should be comfortable and well-fitting, ideally with ankle support.
+Walking boots or trainers are fine (remember, leather boots will get wet with seawater).
+Wellington boots must be well-fitting as they can become uncomfortable on a walk of 2 hours or more.
 Wearing a thick pair of socks or adding an insert sole from a pair of trainers can make a big difference.

 We can loan Wellington Boots or Water-shoes for £1 per pair if booked in advance.

 Crocs and socks – this may sound fuddy-duddy, but socks prevent you from getting your skin rubbed by bits of sand.
 In general, we do not recommend Crocs as they don’t give enough support for the feet.